From evaluating the record to writing the brief to convincing the court. We take our work to a higher level.

 Led by former US District Judge Stephen G. Larson, Arent Fox’s Appellate practice combines extraordinary legal experience with a multidisciplinary approach that enables the firm to represent a wide range of clients, including major corporations, in an array of industries.

 Our attorneys have successfully argued before appellate courts at the federal and state level in nearly every region of the country.

-The Arent Fox Appellate practice handles every facet of the appeals practice, from the filing notices of appeal to briefing to oral argument and beyond.
+The Arent Fox Appellate practice handles every facet of the appeals practice, from filing notices of appeal to briefing to oral argument and beyond.
 Our attorneys constantly monitor and analyze the latest developments in federal and state courts of appeals so that we can devise the most effective and innovative appellate strategies for our clients facing complex legal and business challenges.

-Additionally, many members of our appellate practice have served as judicial clerks, providing them with a unique understanding of the appellate process.
+Additionally, many members of our Appellate practice have served as judicial clerks, providing them with a unique understanding of the appellate process.